 The New River Valley HOME Consortium works with its member localities (the Counties of Floyd, Giles, Montgomery, Pulaski and the towns therein and the City of Radford) to support housing options for low and moderate income people.
 Once the locality identifies its priorities, the HOME Consortium works with non-profit and for-profit developers to implement the localities’ vision.
 Examples include:

-- COMPREHENSIVE NEIGHBORHOOD IMPROVEMENT.
-The HOME Consortium has supported neighborhood improvement projects in Pulaski in the Dora Highway and Baskerville neighborhoods and is working with Floyd County in the Newtown neighborhood.
+COMPREHENSIVE NEIGHBORHOOD IMPROVEMENT.
+The HOME Consortium has supported neighborhood improvement projects in Pulaski in the Dora Highway and Baskerville neighborhoods.
 Comprehensive neighborhood improvement projects can include housing rehabilitation, new housing, and infrastructure improvements and have significant neighborhood participation.

-- HELPING ADDRESS THE NEEDS OF AN AGING POPULATION.
-The HOME Consortium has supported the development of the first affordable supportive housing community in the New River Valley, Summit Place, opening in spring 2014.
-For more information see: http://summitplace.org/.
-The HOME Consortium is also providing funding for eight rental apartments for people 55 and older on Grissom Lane in Blacksburg that will be completed in spring 2014.
+HELPING ADDRESS THE NEEDS OF AN AGING POPULATION.
+The HOME Consortium has supported the development of senior housing at Wintergreen Commons in Rich Creek, Giles and also provided funding for eight rental apartments for people 55 and older on Grissom Lane in Blacksburg that were completed in spring 2014.